chrisxmccormack/alth-firebase-dev/README.md

 # AlethiumCoreAuth

 This is a Next.js application for user authentication using Firebase, with support for company accounts and an admin approval workflow.
+It also includes a contact management system with a secure invite-link feature.

 ## Getting Started